-You are planning a business meeting with international partners or a big event, a conference, a webinar or an online meeting with international guests.
-What do you do when you are afraid that you may get lost in translation?
+Business meetings with international partners, big events, conferences, webinars or online meetings with international guests.
+What do you do when you're worried that you may get lost in translation?

 Your message is important and you want to make sure that it comes across in the language of your clients, students, employees, conference attendees etc. English is indeed the lingua france but no matter how many people speak it, speaking is different than communicating details, rendering technical and highly specialised terms in your target language and conveying cultural references.
 That's when professional interpreters come into play.
 They are here to convey your message in the language of your audience.
 All you have to do is focus on delivering an understandable, clear and well-structured speech and let us do the rest of the work.

 There are three (plus one) types of interpreting

 Simultaneous interpreting: The speaker gives the speech and interpreters render what is being said in real time.
 This type of interpreting is widely used in meetings, conferences, workshops or any type of event that attracts large audiences.

 Consecutive interpreting: The speaker gives a speech and the interpreter takes notes.
 After the speech is over, the interpreter starts reproducing what has been said in their target language.
 This type of interpreting usually works for smaller gatherings or one to one meetings.